yuvraajbains/codereviewermax/README.md

 - 📑 Markdown-rendered feedback in a clean side panel
 - 💾 Automatically saves `latest-code-review.md` in your workspace
 - 🖱️ Trigger with command or shortcut: `Ctrl + Alt + R`
-- ✅ Fully offline (powered by GPT4All or local Flask backend)
+- ✅ Fully offline (powered by GPT4All and local Flask backend)
 - 💬 Status bar shows progress while reviewing

 ---